This class with Julie Frew is held at our Arts Centre workshop, which is located upstairs in the Boys’ High building at 28 Worcester Boulevard.

 In this interactive seminar we will explore the sensory systems as they unfold throughout human development.
-This will include those we ordinarily know, as well as some senses that are not commonly considered in mainstream teaching/learning environments.
+This will include those we ordinarily know, as well as some senses that are not commonly considered in everyday knowledge or praxis.
 We’ll look into sensory profiles – these are our ways of taking in, organising and responding to sensations from inside our body and from the world around us – and ways we try to maintain our state of harmony within ourselves.

 There are 10 places available.

 Minimum numbers are required for the class to run.

 Julie Frew is a registered occupational therapist, bringing 14+ years of specialised experience alongside children and their families, supporting their sense of self, and their meaningful relationships with others and the world around them.
 She has completed post-graduate study in using sensory processing principles with diverse populations and additional training(s) in the use of psycho-sensory intervention, attachment and trauma-informed care.
 Julie draws heavily on the restorative power of music and a deep connection to the natural world in her work.

 In occupational therapy we see 'doing', 'being', 'becoming' and 'belonging' as central to human health and wellbeing; integrating our body, feeling and thinking life, having agency, and developing in the context of relationships.
 Julie's holistic work has a sound underpinning in neuroscience, drawing on the Neurosequential model, Polyvagal theory, and linking this with the day to day activity people find meaning in.
 Julie practises her sensory processing and trauma-informed work within a Neurodiversity paradigm.